gustavochm/phasepy/docs/source/phasepy.rst

 	array([56.32856996, 16.46025809])

+Phasepy includes two phase equilibrium models:

-The mixture object can be used within any of the available models in Phasepy.
-There are two options when choosing a model, a discontinous model where the vapor and liquid deviations are modeled with an virial expansion and a activity coefficient model, respectively.
-Aditionally, both phases can be modeled with a continous model, using the same equation of state for all the phases.
-The available options are described bellow:
+1. A discontinous (:math:`\gamma - \phi`) Virial - Activity Coefficient Method model where the vapor and liquid deviations are modeled with an virial expansion and an activity coefficient model, respectively, or
+2. A continuous  (:math:`\phi - \phi`) Cubic Equation of State model, using the same equation of state for all the phases.

 .. toctree::
 	:maxdepth: 1